|9-113.100||Forfeiture by Settlement and Plea Bargaining in Civil and Criminal Actions|

 United States Attorneys have authority to settle civil and criminal forfeiture cases as follows:

-In all other cases, the United States Attorney must obtain approval of the settlement by the Asset Forfeiture and Money Laundering Section (AFMLS).
-The chief of AFMLS has the authority to approve any settlement required to be submitted for approval, unless the amount to be released exceeds 15 percent of the amount involved and is more than $2 million; in such cases, the settlement must be approved by the Deputy Attorney General.
+In all other cases, the United States Attorney must obtain approval of the settlement by the Money Laundering and Asset Recovery Section (MLARS).
+The chief of MLARS has the authority to approve any settlement required to be submitted for approval, unless the amount to be released exceeds 15 percent of the amount involved and is more than $2 million; in such cases, the settlement must be approved by the Deputy Attorney General.
 See 28 C.F.R. §§ 0.160, 0.161; Attorney General Order No. 1598-92.
 See Chapter 3 of the Asset Forfeiture Policy Manual ("Authority of the U.S. Attorney to Enter Into a Settlement").

 9-113.300 - Effecting Settlement Agreements Through Administrative Forfeiture